adstriegel/cse20289-fa23/assignments/assignment09/Assignment9.md

    * Invoke your C code on each of the files
    * Clean up the downloaded / extracted archive once analysis is complete

+For the purposes of this assignment, you should do each file sequentially.

 Your C code should be the code as written in Task 3d and can simply be copied over.
 Your C code (Makefile, source files) should be in the same directory.

 There are a set of five total examples provided on the website enumerated from `set00` through `set04`.  `set00` contains only a single archive, `set01` contains no archives, `set02` contains two archives, `set03` contains a mix of files, and `set04` contains a mix of files along with invalid packet captures.
 There is also a `test` sub-directory present as well.